The Journey: A Voyage: Other media

 This series was adapted as a comic and has been selling at Popular Bookstores since November 2015, targeting at upper primary and secondary students.
 The comic showcases the best of the series, and is promoted by the Committee to Promote Chinese Language.

 Soundtrack

-In popular culture

-Huang Biren is seen watching from her tablet the scene where Heilong is struggling to crawl in the riverside after getting his right leg eaten by the crocodile in episode 20 of Tiger Mum.

 Accolades

 A Voyage garnered 12 nominations for 10 awards in the Star Awards, behind The Dream Makers.
 It won two of them, the Best Director and Best Actor awards.